General

 Foraging and Feeding

-Saffron Finch: Forages on the ground for seeds, insects, and a variety of plants and will also visit backyard feeders.
+Saffron Finch: They forage on the ground for seeds, insects, a variety of plants and green food.
+They also visit backyard feeders.
+These finches are especially fond of oats.
+They are mainly seed and grain eaters but feed on various insects and plants as well, especially when breeding.

 Readily Eats